Chiara Iezzi

-Biography
+Career

 Singer

 After her debut in jazz and funk bands, in 1996 she started the duo Paola & Chiara with Paola Iezzi signing a contract with Sony Music Italy.
-The duo took part to the Sanremo Music Festival event 3 times (1997, 1998, 2005).
+The duo took part to the Sanremo Music Festival event 4 times (1997, 1998, 2005 and 2023).

 In 2000 they released the single Vamos a bailar (Esta vida nueva) winning the platinum record and obtaining an international success with the album Television.

 In 2007 Iezzi released her first EP as a solo singer, Nothing at All; it was one of the top-selling singles in Italy in 2007.
 The official video was filmed in London by Maki Gherzi.

 In 2013 she released the Ep L'Universo.

 In December 2013 she released a cover of the song Hallelujah by Leonard Cohen.

 In 2015 she took part as contestant to the third edition of The Voice of Italy.

+In 2022 she rejoined her sister Paola and returned back to music recostituing the pop duo Paola & Chiara.
+In December 2022 the duo announced to be participating in the 2023 Festival of Sanremo with a comeback single titled "Furore".
+The single gained much public acclaim and soon became a platinum hit and a TikTok trend.

+In the summer 2023 the duo published the single "Mare Caos", gaining the gold certification, and a greatest hits album titled "Per Sempre" revisiting their best hits featured many italian music personalities.
+The duo took part to the Boomdabash's summer single "Lambada" also.
+In December 2023 the duo published the single "Solo Mai".

 Actress

 Iezzi has been fascinated in acting since adolescence.
 She started to attend an acting school in her spare time while she was graduating as a fashion designer.
 She took part in some video clips and when she was 22 a director invited her in a casting in Rome.

 In 2010 she collaborated to the soundtrack "Maledimiele", a movie directed by Marco Pozzi, singing the main theme L'altra parte di me ("The Other Side of Me").
 The song won the Roma Videoclip award.

 In 2011 she began to study acting seriously.

 In 2014 she got into the cast of Under the Series (2014) by Ivan Silvestrini, in the role of Tea; the last of the ten episodes was presented at the Venice International Film Festival, at the Rome Fiction Fest and at the Roma Web Fest.

 In 2015 she was taken for the second season of Alex & Co. in the role of Linda's mother and owner of the school, Victoria Williams.
 She took part into Il ragazzo della Giudecca and later in the same year she joined the cast of Louis Nero's film The Broken Key, in the role of Esther.

 A year later she was chosen by Prada for the mini-fashion film The Hour of the Wolf for the Prada Journal III eyewear campaign.

 Chiara works as a producer and director, founding in February 2014 her own company: Licantro Bros Film.